WireGuard Split-Tunnel VPN: Secure Setup Guide

 Critical rule: AllowedIPs = 10.8.0.0/24

-4) Routing Verification (MANDATORY)
+4. Routing Verification (Mandatory)

-On each client:
+Run on each client:

 ip route

-5) DNS Model (FINAL)
+5. DNS Model (Final)

-• AdGuard Home runs locally on a Raspberry Pi
+• AdGuard Home runs locally on a Raspberry Pi and serves as the DNS resolver for the homelab.

-6) IPv6 Policy (FINAL)
+6. IPv6 Policy (Final)

 net.ipv6.conf.all.disable_ipv6 = 1